 The Moon (Luna 2): The Hollow and Inhabited Moon Theory: Once upon a time, not all that long ago, there wasn’t a satisfactory scientific explanation for the natural origin of our satellite, Luna.
 All three major theories had fatal flaws.
 Thus, the possibility that the Moon wasn’t natural but some hollow world, perhaps a UFO base and colony ship, wasn’t all that implausible to some.
 However, some scientific genius devised a fourth natural explanation that satisfied all the previous scientific stumbling blocks.

-The concept of there being not only life but intelligent life on the red planet; Mars has been a part of the imagination of astronomers and the general public for the better part of a century.
+The concept of not only Life but intelligent Life on the red planet Mars has been a part of the imagination of astronomers and the general public for the better part of a century.
 Science fiction novels and short stories, films and TV episodes, and popular astronomical books all speculated on Martians and the dying Martian civilization with its system of canals warding off the inevitable global drought.
 Even the two tiny Martian moons were seriously suspected of being artificial.

-But that doesn’t mean there aren’t Martians existing on Mars right now.
+But that doesn’t mean there aren’t Martians on Mars right now.
 It’s just that our Martians are microbial, and the evidence, while inconclusive, is very suggestive.
-Several independent discoveries have all but proved that life, albeit simple life, probably exists, currently exists, on Mars.
-Firstly, the two Viking Landers, equipped with three separate life detection experimental techniques, all scored positive hits.
+Several independent discoveries have proved that Life, albeit simple, probably exists, currently exists, on Mars.
+The two Viking Landers, equipped with three separate life detection experimental techniques, scored positive hits.
 It was only because the detection of organic molecules proved negative that it was prudent to look at exotic inorganic soil chemistry as an alternative explanation for the positive life detection results.
-Those scientists were involved with those Viking experiments that still maintain that microbial life was detected on Mars in 1976.
+Those scientists were involved in Viking experiments that maintained that microbial life was detected on Mars in 1976.
 Certainly, it’s not 100% proof, but it’s a pro-life run on the scoreboard.

 Secondly, there is evidence from the Martian meteorite found in the Antarctic (ALH 84001).
 Recall there were four separate and independent reasons for concluding that the meteorite contained fossil microbial life forms from Mars.
-While each taken apart could have a nonbiological explanation, the four together were highly suggestive of microbial life on Mars.
+While each taken apart could have a nonbiological explanation, the four highly suggest microbial Life on Mars.
 Make that two runs on the scoreboard.

 Thirdly, spacecraft orbiting Mars have detected methane in the Martian atmosphere.
 Methane is chemically reactive and would disappear in short time frames were it not replenished by some source.
-A major source of methane on Earth is micro-organisms.
-While the microorganisms are sources of methane (volcanic activity), the lack of such activity on Mars suggests that one chalk up yet another run on the board for life.
+A major source of methane on Earth is microorganisms.
+While microorganisms are sources of methane (volcanic activity), the lack of such activity on Mars suggests that one chalk up yet another run on the board for Life.

 Fourthly, there’s no longer any question about Mars once having had extensive water.
 The Spirit and Opportunity spacecraft rovers have settled that chestnut, and that’s quite apart from the visual evidence of what looks like water channels on the Martian surface.
 Where’s the water?
 Life is probable.

 However, the environmental conditions on Mars are very harsh.
 The temperatures drop well below freezing, rarely getting above the freezing point.
 The atmosphere is so thin that liquid water can’t exist on the surface because the atmospheric pressure is so low.
-There’s hardly any oxygen, so no source to provide for a real ozone layer to block the Sun’s ultraviolet rays from impacting the surface full strength.
-For life to exist there, it’s either below the surface (warmer, wetter, and less exposed) and/or in tiny pockets like an oasis where conditions are ever so slightly better.
+There’s hardly any oxygen, so no source provides a real ozone layer to block the Sun’s ultraviolet rays from impacting the surface fat ull strength.
+For Life to exist there, it’s either below the surface (warmer, wetter, and less exposed) or in tiny pockets like an oasis where conditions are ever so slightly better.
 Regardless, relative to microbes on Earth, the microbial population on Mars, assuming it exists, will be spread rather thinly.

 Jupiter (The Giant Planet): Jupiter is the largest planet in our solar system but is mainly composed of gas.
 Jupiter has been insulted by being compared to our Sun, but a failed Sun.
 If Jupiter had been a few masses larger, it would have ignited in a ball of thermonuclear fusion and become a second stellar object in our solar system, turning it into a binary star system.
-Jupiter, however, is still solar enough such that it emits more energy than it receives from the Sun.
+However, Jupiter is still solar enough to emit more energy than it receives from the Sun.
 Because of the intense gravity, Jupiter compresses its stuff, and compression produces heat.
 Important point number one: Jupiter has its internal energy source.

-Important point’s number two, three, and four: Secondly, Jupiter’s atmosphere is composed of the right sorts of chemicals that identify with an origin of life events – hydrogen, methane, ammonia, water vapor, etc. Thirdly, Jupiter’s atmosphere is turbulent such that there is a lot of mixing of those elements and compounds.
+Important points number two, three, and four: Secondly, Jupiter’s atmosphere comprises the right sorts of chemicals that identify with the origin of life events – hydrogen, methane, ammonia, water vapor, etc. Thirdly, Jupiter’s atmosphere is turbulent, so there is a lot of mixing of those elements and compounds.
 Fourthly, the atmospheric bands of Jupiter are highly colored, indicating that there’s lots of complex chemistry, including organic chemistry, going on within.

 The upshot of all of this is that it is not implausible that within the upper reaches of Jupiter’s atmosphere, as per the case of Venus, simple life forms couldn’t exist, survive, and thrive.
 You have the chemistry – you have the energy.
 And maybe Carl Sagan was right that something more complex than a unicellular ecosystem could exist in Jupiter’s atmosphere.
 But it would have to be an atmospheric ecology.

 Europa (A Satellite of Jupiter): Europa is, apart from Mars, the current darling of the exobiology (Astrobiology) set.
-There is evidence that Europa has a liquid water ocean underneath a thick ice cap kept from freezing solid by the flexing action imposed on the moon by its parent planet, Jupiter.
+Evidence shows that Europa has a liquid ocean underneath a thick ice cap kept from freezing solid by the flexing action imposed on the Moon by its parent planet, Jupiter.
 If you have liquid water, an energy source, you have a possible life, and so goes thinking.
 I’m not quite as optimistic.
-The ice cap is thick enough so that any energy source available for life won’t be solar.
+The ice cap is thick enough that any energy source available for Life won’t be solar.
 The ocean will be in eternal darkness.
 That is.
 However, it is not a death blow as not all critters on Earth rely on solar energy.
-There could be hydrothermal vents, with associated living communities on Europa as there are on Earth.
-But, with the ice cap, there would be little in the way of resources added to the ocean from outside; that’s not the case on Earth.
-All chemicals that would sustain such life would have to be efficiently recycled.
+Hydrothermal vents could be associated with living communities.
+However, as with the ice cap, there would be little outside resources added to the ocean; that’s not the case on Earth.
+All chemicals that would sustain such Life would have to be efficiently recycled.
 Life on Europa is possible, but exploring that ocean won’t be easy, so I’m not expecting a definitive answer soon.

-However, there remains the possibility that materials contained within that hypothetical ocean may, due to tidal stresses, maybe squeezed through cracks in the ice and find their way to rest on the surface.
-It’s, therefore, possible that a robotic craft that lands on the icy surface might detect organics and/or fossil or frozen solid microbes or even dead multi-cellular life forms resting on the surface.
+However, there remains the possibility that materials contained within that hypothetical ocean may, due to tidal stresses, be squeezed through cracks in the ice and find their way to the surface.
+It’s, therefore, possible that a robotic craft that lands on the icy surface might detect organics and/or fossils, frozen solid microbes, or even dead multicellular life forms resting on the surface.

 [Note: To avoid unnecessary repeats, as a general rule of thumb, any satellite around Jupiter, Saturn, Uranus, or Neptune that has a substantial part of its crust made up of ice and is subject to extreme tidal heating by its parent planetary body (i.e., you get a liquid ocean underneath a thin covering of ice), you have the potential for, as in the case of Europa, a habitable water-rich environment.]